Create a new AWS account#

 2i2cin the account name in case the user decides to exercise their right to replicate at some point.

-Set the email address of the account owner
+Enter an email address for the account’s owner

-Once the new account is created and verified, visit the AWS accounts section of the IAM Identity Center
+Once the new account is created, visit the AWS accounts section of the IAM Identity Center

 To add the new account to our SSO: